c4spar/deno-cliffy/command/README.md

 COMMAND upgrade --registry github --version main
 ```

-The `--registry` option is hidden if only one provider is registerd.
+The `--registry` option is hidden if only one provider is registered.
 If the
 `upgrade` command is called without the `--registry` option, the default
 registry is used.
 The default registry is the first registered provider.